dsi-clinic/2024-winter-rafi-poultry-cafos/README.md

 It will generate a geojson file under `output` folder.
 It contains all the original predictions from the model with extra information from post processing, which will be used later to filter the false positives.

 ### Step 4: Run the filtering
 Currently, we are not running the Google Earth API because it takes a very long time to run it on the entire North Carolina.
 If you would like to do it, you can give the `main()` function an argument of `True`.
 You should then download the [JSON file](https://drive.google.com/drive/folders/1DSmn-vF4FXlxHlVbKwSWJY7eXqOJaC2w?usp=drive_link) for authenticating to Google Earth Engine and save it in the root directory of the repository as `private-key.json`.
 It will have a name something like `rafi-usa-<id_string>.json` in Google Drive.
+Also, spatial data files must be downloaded from [here](https://drive.google.com/drive/u/1/folders/1bbgJTW_s_rVT3LhGZlAOOIREoBlDtR0J) and added to the folder `data/geojson_to_filter_out`.

 Run the filtering script:

 ```bash
 python3 rule_base_filtering.py path_to_geojson_file
 ```
-The script generates a final prediction geojson file in `final_data.geojson`
+The script generates a final prediction geojson file in `final_data_nc.geojson`, for the case of North Carolina (the last 2 letters will adjust to the state name).